csev/dj4e/assn/dj4e_ads1.md

 So this is kind of like the real world - when you have to build your own first application for someone else.

-Let us know if you really get stuck.
+It is not tricky on purpose.
 We want you to succeed in this assignment.
+But we do want you to do less cutting-and-pasting and more writing Django applications.

 <script>